 |Wild with unbounded energy tonight,

-I eschew my meds until I can hear
+I eschew my med's; but I soon then hear

-now haunting me into the dead of night
+they haunt me into the stillness of night,

-a version of myself that I most fear
+a version of myself which I most fear,

 it's like a trial by fire, a hard test:

 at times, this dark disease makes me frantic

 with madness, rapture, and profound unrest

 that's so vile that I go full-blown manic;

 then I am overwhelmed and feel unblest!